Buying This Dip: Here Are 4 Cloud-Tech Names For Consideration

 The only time you make money with a speculation stock is when you actually sell it and reap the profits.
 With a dividend-paying stock, you simply get the income of that dividend, and you could theoretically hold it forever.
 Perhaps your speculation is based on a stock being a fast-growing revenue or customer acquisition company.
 Your reason to sell would be that the growth is plateauing.
 Hopefully, you have the discipline to pull the trigger when that time comes to create alpha.
 There are ways to create synthetic income by writing calls, but that's another discussion.
 Of course, if you select a name that you think at some time will start paying a dividend, then it can graduate into an investment.
 Never make a trade or speculation an investment.
 If you are in a taxable account holding to create a long-term gain is an incentive to let a speculation position grow in value.
 On the other hand, if the stock is not working out because you miscalculated or the business model is in jeopardy, holding onto a speculation stock because of taxes is silly.

-Here are the 4 names and my reasons for initiating or adding to my current position in them They are:
+Here are the 4 names and my reasons for initiating or adding to my current position in them.
+They are:

 Pinterest (PINS): This is a member of my “New eRetail” list.
 I believe that this name will shine once things come back to normal.
 That will give me plenty of time to accumulate this name over time, and if the market does roll over I can acquire this name even more cheaply.
 Pinterest is one of the pastimes being indulged in as people shelter in place, and I think many individuals will continue to be devotees in the future.
 Will it become an Instagram?
 It doesn’t have to, but if it gets to half the size I will be very happy indeed.
 Bill Nygren, founder of Oakmark, a value investor par excellence, just yesterday put his stamp of approval on this name.
 I will buy alongside him.
-The all-time high was 36, it's at about 17 now.
+The all-time high was $36, it's at about $17 now.
 If you will hold a stock for speculation you might say “I will accumulate this name and ride it until it reaches the old high, and then start to cut the position thereafter to harvest alpha.”
 Again know why you are making a speculation trade and understand why, and when you start to close it out.
 You should get out the same way you got in.
-Slowly tailing out shares over time, unless the business conditions change.
+Slowly tailing out shares over time unless the business conditions change.

-Slack (WORK): This is another favorite of mine, it belongs my “socializing” of corporate technology list.
+Slack (WORK): This is another favorite of mine, it belongs to my “socializing” of corporate technology list.
 Other names on this list are collaborative names like Anaplan (PLAN), Smartsheets (SMAR), Box Inc. (BOX), and DocuSign (DOCU).
 Everyone knows Zoom (ZM) so yeah ZM too, but that's fully valued.
 I have traded WORK several times with little success.
 This is a name that in its own way is a “value” name.
 Not regarding cash flow, or profits, or retained cash.
 I don’t mean it that way, WORK is the kind of name that its true potential is hidden right now.
-Microsoft (MSFT) has a competing product that they give away for free.
-Not only that but anytime an enterprise customer opens Office 365 they count you as a user.
+Microsoft (MSFT) has a competing product that it gives away for free.
+Not only that but anytime an enterprise customer opens Office 365 it counts you as a user.
 WORK’s business model means that Slack users specifically pay for the service in order for the stock to survive.
-They are gaining plenty of customers, users start the service for free and double digits go on to be paying customers from there.
-WORK is trading for around 28, the all-time high is 42.
+It is gaining plenty of customers, users start the service for free and double digits go on to be paying customers from there.
+WORK is trading for around $28, the all-time high is $42.

 Nutanix (NTNX): I have not written about this name in quite a while.
 NTNX is a cloud infrastructure management name.
 NTNX was initially a hybrid-cloud software and hardware solution.
 It has since expanded capabilities and services tremendously.
-It has pioneered the concept of the multi-cloud, though now VMWare (NYSE:VMW) and even IBM (NYSE:IBM) are trying to horn in on this space.
+It has pioneered the concept of the multi-cloud, though now VMware (NYSE:VMW) and even IBM (NYSE:IBM) are trying to horn in on this space.
 Having a single point to manage Azure, and Google Cloud Service - GCS, for instance, has many advantages.
 A big question is, why would any corporation want to have multiple clouds.
 That concept is not logical at first, but the truth is many large enterprises actually do deploy on multiple clouds.
 Many corporations found it easy to move corporate apps that already were developed for Microsoft servers to move to Azure, and maybe the more advanced AI apps go on to GCS.
 Here’s the thing that pricked up my ears, enterprise tech users have found that the latency from some cloud providers has been less than perfect.
-So my thinking is, that deploying on multiple clouds provides better performance, higher threshold for failure, and perhaps better security.
+So my thinking is that deploying on multiple clouds provides better performance, higher threshold for failure, and perhaps better security.
 You can run Microsoft apps on clouds other than Azure, just to put a finer point on it.
 You might retort that the chance that every human on the planet using the cloud happens once in a lifetime again is tiny.
 My answer is, maybe not, and enterprises spend billions to prevent the maybes from happening.
-The all-time high on this name was 62, the 52-week high is 41, it is currently trading at 17.
+The all-time high on this name was $62, the 52-week high is $41, it is currently trading at $17.
 The name has suffered because it transitioned away from hardware, which affected its revenue growth, and then moved from a software license model to a subscription, again masking growth.
 That is now moving in the rear-view mirror.

 Insider Corner

-My take: I like the business model of Stich Fix, SFIX also is a member of my “New eRetail list.
+My take: I like the business model of Stitch Fix, SFIX also is a member of my “New eRetail list."
 SFIX also fits into our social distancing world right now.
-We have two very well known investors, Spurlock a partner and Gurley a Managing Partner at Venture company Benchmark. $15 million for anyone even Gurley is real money.
+We have two very well-known investors, Spurlock a partner and Gurley a Managing Partner at Venture company Benchmark. $15 million for anyone even Gurley is real money.
 Also, this is a public investment, and no one wants to look like a fool, especially someone like Gurley who needs to be seen as a savvy investor.
 VC guys don’t usually invest in public companies, and I would not be surprised if they back this name as a startup as well.
 Even more of a reason to sit up and take notice of this investment.

 My trades; technically I am implementing no “trades” here.
 I am speculating on the names I wrote about above.
 NTNX, WORK, WDAY, and PINS.
 I am going to think about SFIX very hard about buying shares.